JuliaHEP/PYTHIA8.jl/docs/src/index.md

 The Julia interface has been inspired by the functionality provided by [Pythia Python interface](https://pythia.org//latest-manual/PythonInterface.html).

 ## Installation
 The Pythia8.jl package does no require any special installation.
 Stable releases are registered into the Julia general registry, and therefore can be deployed with the standard `Pkg` Julia package manager.
-This would bring automatically an installation of Pythia8 binary libraries as artifacts, which corresponds to the current platform (the so called _jll packages).
-Linux and MacOS with both x86_64 and arm64 architectures are supported.
+This would bring automatically an installation of Pythia8 binary libraries as artifacts corresponding to the current platform (the so called \_jll packages).
+Linux and MacOS operating systems with `x86_64`, `powerpc64le` and `aarch64` architectures are supported.

 ```julia
 julia> using Pkg